Student Health Services

 - Discourage use of dress-up centers at school, especially during outbreaks.

-- Educate teachers and staff about prevention, control, and signs and symptoms of head lice.
+- Inform teachers and staff about prevention, control, and signs and symptoms of head lice.

 - Inform staff to refer any child with the following observable signs for a screening: scratching of head, possible nits, any suspicious bug or insect in hair, red scratch marks on scalp or nape of neck.